Our Approach to Flaming

 VC sunflower scorched

 Weeds never seem to rest and a new flush is just a small rain shower away from germinating.
 These later season flushes can be addressed with a second and final late flaming.
 Based on the University of Nebraska research, a maximum of two post-emergence flaming treatments can be applied to a crop before the injury starts to affect final yields.
 Any pre-planting or pre-emergence flaming treatments do not count towards this maximum.
 Also, by this time in the season cultivation has already been done at least once and there is likely a soil ridge running along the crop row.
 It is important to note here that flaming torches must be raised to account for this soil ridge.
 Torches are not cultivator sweeps.
 They will malfunction if they are pulled through the soil.
 As for crop growth stages, the crop will be much taller than it was for early season flaming.
 AFI equipment accounts for this by configuring a gap to be easily opened between the hoods allowing those taller corn, soybean, or sunflower plants to safely flow through that gap (see drawing to the right).
-The gap can vary from four to eight inches, and similar to setting cultivator sweeps, how tight you set the hood gap depends on how comfortable you are with driving the tractor through the field.
+The gap can vary from 4-10 inches, and similar to setting cultivator sweeps, how tight you set the hood gap depends on how comfortable you are with driving the tractor through the field.

 Hood gap example

 At this stage the corn stalk is very sturdy (6-8 leaves, V6-V8, 24-30” in height) and the short flame exposure (about 1/10 of a second) cannot harm the corn plant.
 Likewise, soybean and sunflower stems become woody (through lignification) at these more mature growth stages and are very heat tolerant (V4-V5 in soybeans and V8-V10 in sunflower).